freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 #### HINTS

-- Your top row should match the top row of the example
+- The of the castle should match the top row of the example
 - The castle should now be eight stories high
 - Use `control+o` to save the file.
 - Press `enter` after `control+o` to save the file without changing the name
-- Do not change the name of the file

-## 150. Add the peaks
+## 250. Add the peaks

-### 150.1
+### 250.1

 Add the peaks of your lookout towers.
 Put another row at the top with `/\` above each lookout.
 It should look like this: